kitchenblissca-pickle-chips.jpg

 Carefully pour the just boiled brine into the jar (use a funnel or ladle if you need to).

-Let the jar cool to room temp before covering it with the lid and refrigerating it. it may at first look like you don't have enough liquid to cover the cucumbers, but within a half hour the cucumbers soften a bit and you can gently push them down to ensure they are covered with the brine.
+Let the jar cool to room temp before covering it with the lid and refrigerating it.
+It may at first look like you don't have enough liquid to cover the cucumbers, but within a half hour the cucumbers soften a bit and you can gently push them down to ensure they are covered with the brine.

 I takes 2-3 hours for the full flavour to develop.
 Store it in the refrigerator for up to 6 weeks.
 The pickles may get less crunchy near the end of that period.
 Enjoy!